 1.3 How To Check Whether A Web Resource Has Been Modified Or Not.

-To check whether the web resource has been changed or not, we use a etag http response header.
+- To check whether the web resource has been changed or not, we use an etag HTTP response header.
 This header value is a hash value based on the web resource content.
-It’s value is generated and reserved at server side.
+It’s value is generated and reserved on the server-side.

-If the client request provided etag header value is same with server reserved, that means the web resource content is not changed.
+- If the client request provided etag header value is the same as server reserved, that means the web resource content is not changed.
 Then the cached web resource can be used.
-If client and server etag value is different, that means the web resource has been changed.
-So the web resource need to be updated in the cache.
+If the client and server etag values are different, that means the web resource has been changed.
+So the web resource needs to be updated in the cache.

-So you can think each upper node as the original data source of the lower node.
-And each node matain it’s own web resource data freshness.
+- So you can think of each upper node as the original data source of the lower node.
+And each node maintains it’s own web resource data freshness.
 If the cached web resource expired then the node will request the web resource from the upper node.